bcaffo/regmodsbook/manuscript/06_residuals.md

 us to define the proportion of the total variability explained by the model.

 Consider our diamond example again.
-The plot below shows the variation explained by a model with an intercept only (representing total variation) and that when the mass is included as a linear predictor.
+The plot below shows the variation explained by a model with an intercept only (representing total variation) and then when the mass is included as a linear predictor.
 Notice how much the variation decreases when including the diamond mass.

 Here's the code: